-(2018) - for ensemble and audience
+(2018) - for 14 instruments and audience

 The project ›CONNECT‹, a pan-European initiative made possible by the Art Mentor Foundation Lucerne, is exploring ground-breaking avenues of musical communication with the audience.
 This cooperation between four leading ensembles – London Sinfonietta, Ensemble Modern, Asko|Schönberg and Remix Ensemble – results in a new composition interactively including and involving the listener in the concert.